aceeric/desktop-kubernetes/README.md

 > Please Note: URLs are perishable.
 Just in the time that I was developing this project, the CentOS version and URL changed slightly so - don't be surprised if you have to tweak the URLs.
 The script will test each URL before it begins provisioning the cluster and will tell you which ones it couldn't access.
 Then you will have to modify the `new-cluster` script accordingly.

 Once the cluster comes up, the script will display a message telling you how to set your `KUBECONFIG` in order to access the cluster.
 It will also display a message showing how to SSH into each node.
+(The `scripts` directory has a script `sshto` that takes a VM name as an arg and SSHs into the VM.)

 To see a list of all supported options: